cerebralideas/standards-of-practice/culture/conduct.md

 ### c.
 “When in Rome”

 If the standards of practice do not address the conflict, rely on the existing conventions within the project.
-This comes from the age old saying, “When in Rome, do as the Romans.”
+This comes from the age old saying, “When in Rome, do as the Romans do.”

 If there’s an established convention already in the project, then let that be the guideline to resolving the conflict.
-Again, makes sure the code you are writing or reviewing reflects that of the community, not yourself.
+Again, make sure the code you are writing or reviewing reflects that of the community, not yourself.

 ### d.
 When all else fails …